 Kristin Shiplet is PRHE’S Operations Manager.
 She is responsible for overall organizational management and developing systems to assist with PRHE’s wide variety of projects.
 Her background is in Social Work and before joining the PRHE team, she worked at the Boys & Girls Clubs where she oversaw the creation and implementation of afterschool programs for low income youth.

 Patrice Sutton, MPH is a Research Scientist and is spearheading PRHE's clinical outreach and translation efforts.
-Patrice has over 20 years of experience in occupational and environmental health research, industrial hygiene, public health practice, policy development and community-based advocacy.
+Patrice has over 30 years of experience in occupational and environmental health research, industrial hygiene, public health practice, policy development and community-based advocacy.
 As a contractor to California's state health department from 1987 to 2006, she was responsible for conducting all aspects of research investigations spanning a disparate range of issues, including lead poisoning, tuberculosis, asthma, and pesticide-illness.
 She has extensive experience collaborating with directly-impacted workplace and community-based populations, labor, and governmental and non-governmental organizations in the development of research strategies and policy recommendations.
-She also has extensive experience as a volunteer in support of communities and workers impacted by the nuclear weapons production cycle and has published over thirty peer-reviewed scientific articles and government technical reports.
+She also has extensive experience as a volunteer in support of communities and workers impacted by the nuclear weapons production cycle and has published over forty peer-reviewed scientific articles and government technical reports.

 Hazel Tesoro is an administrative analyst at PRHE and supports PRHE’s Director.
 She also provided invaluable support to PRHE’s FIGO collaboration and related events.
 Hazel holds a BA degree in Environmental Science from Mills College, in Oakland, California.

 Aolin Wang joined PRHE as a postdoc in February 2016.
 Aolin comes to PRHE from UCLA where she earned her PhD in Epidemiology.
 She has extensive training in epidemiologic methods and biostatistical modeling.
 Her research interests lie in developing computational approaches to study the role of the environment in pregnancy outcomes.